A geometric model for the derived category of gentle algebras: Introduction

 The bounded derived categories of gentle algebras have been extensively studied.
 Their indecomposable objects were completely classified in terms of homotopy strings and bands in \cite{BekkertMerklen} and using different matrix reduction techniques in \cite{BurbanDrozd2002, BurbanDrozd2003, BurbanDrozd2004}.
 A basis for their morphism spaces was given in \cite{ArnesenLakingPauksztello} and the cones of these morphisms were studied in \cite{CanakciPauksztelloSchroll}.
 The almost-split triangles of these categories were described in \cite{Bobinski}, see also \cite{ArnesenLakingPauksztello}.
 The introduction of a combinatorial derived invariant for gentle algebras in \cite{AG} has also sparked a lot of research on the question of when two gentle algebras are derived equivalent, see for instance \cite{ Avella-Alaminos, David-RoeslerSchiffler, David-Roesler, Amiot, AmiotGrimeland, Kalck, Bobinski2017, LekiliPolishchuk} (other invariants had also been introduced in \cite{BessenrodtHolm}).
 This study was also extended to unbounded homotopy categories in \cite{BurbanDrozd}.
 The derived category of related classes of algebras have also been studied in some of the references mentioned above, see also \cite{BekkertMarcosMerklen, BekkertVyacheslav2003, BurbanDrozd2006, BekkertDrozd2009}

-In this paper, given a gentle algebra $A$, we construct a geometric model of $D^b(A-\mod)$ in form of a lamination of an oriented surface with boundary and marked points in the boundary.
+In this new version of the paper, given a finite-dimensional graded gentle algebra $A$, we construct a geometric model of the thick subcategory $\cT \subseteq \cD(A)$ generated by the simple $A$-modules in form of a lamination of an oriented surface with boundary and marked points in the boundary.
+The category $\cT$ contains the perfect derived category of $A$ and, by upcoming work of the first author together with Booth and Goodbody \cite{BoothGoodbodyOpper}, in the case of graded gentle algebras, the category $\mathcal T$ is equivalent to the derived category $\Dfd{A} \subseteq \cD(A)$ of objects with finite-dimensional total cohomology.
+Note that if $A$ is an ordinary (ungraded) gentle algebras, one has $\Dfd{A}\simeq \cD^b(A)$.
 In \cite{Schroll15}, see also \cite{Schroll}, for every gentle algebra, a ribbon graph was given.
 Our model is based on the embedding of the ribbon graph into its ribbon surface where the marked points correspond to the vertices of the ribbon graph embedded in the boundary of the surface.
 The lamination then corresponds to a form of dual of the ribbon graph within the surface, that is, the lamination corresponds to the ribbon graph of the Koszul dual of the gentle algebra.
 Furthermore, we show that the fundamental group of the surface is isomorphic to the fundamental group of the quiver considered as a graph.